nikgraf/secsync/README.md

 All of them certainly have better security properties like Forward Secrecy and some have Post-Compromise Security.

-[MLS](https://messaginglayersecurity.rocks/) looks fantastic, but is still under development, but once ready it actually might be suitable candidate to built a variation or next version of SecSync on top of it.
+[MLS](https://messaginglayersecurity.rocks/) looks fantastic, but is still under development, but once ready it actually might be suitable candidate to built a variation or next version of Secsync on top of it.
 In addition it's specification was used as inspiration e.g. security and privacy considerations.

 [Signal Protocol](https://en.wikipedia.org/wiki/Signal_Protocol) is fantastic as well.
 With the Signal protocol though you would need to send each change to every user and requires management of one-time keys and/or established sessions.
 This is tougher to scale and makes it harder to support use-cases like temporary having an external contributor via a web interface.